 1. No change in routine

 Are you bored of doing the same thing over and over again, day after day, month after month?
-Does it feel like you’re not learning anything new or doing anything that will lead to working on projects that contribute to the bigger picture of the organisation?
+Particularly this may be an issue for those who now work from home full time due to COVID.
+Does it feel like you’re not learning anything new or doing anything that will lead to working on projects that contribute to the bigger picture of the organization?
 Constantly being dumped with menial tasks can be a sign that your higher ups aren’t recognizing your true potential.

 2. Your skills aren’t being tapped into

 Do you feel as if you have so much more to offer in terms of skills, but your role doesn’t utilize them to explore your full potential?
 It could be a case of underemployment, where your job is insufficient in keeping you motivated, challenged and is neglecting your development.
 Again, this is something which may have been exacerbated by working from home during COVID and you not having the opportunity to showcase your skills face-to-face

 Accomplishing your career goals is important if you want a fulfilling career that continually keeps you motivated and satisfied in what you do.
 If you feel like you’ve hit a wall in your career path and haven’t seen the change you’ve wanted to see in the time frame you’ve set, then it’s probably time to reassess your career plan and situation.

 4. Higher level positions are going to the newly hired